sheny2/Cloud_Detection/README.md

 # STA 521: Project 2

 This project is a case study of constructing cloud detection algorithms employed on satellite images.

 We split the data by blocks, employ a number of classfication methods and assess their performance by loss functions.
-The primary work of model fitting and cross validation (CV) is done via `CVmaster.R` function.
+The primary work of model fitting and cross validation (CV) is done via the `CVmaster` function.
+For any future users who want to reproduce our analysis or train classification methods based on new image data, please refer to the following.

+## Data Splitting

+There are two non-trivial ways of data splitting used in this project.

-Usage of `CVmaster.R`:
+## Usage of `CVmaster.R`:

 The data used as input of the algorithm should be image pixels.
 For each pixel, it contains the following information: